SmartsquareGmbH/squit/README.md

 - `db_$name_pre.sql` files.
 - `db_$name_post.sql` files.

 The `request` file contains whatever payload you want to send to your backend.
 The `response` file contains the expected response.

 A `test.conf` file is required at least once on the path of your test.
 That means that it is resolved recursively, starting at the leaf, e.g. your test folder.
-The `test.conf` can and must contain various properties, which are discussed in the `Configuration` section.
+The `test.conf` can and must contain various properties, which are discussed in the [Configuration section](#configuration).
 These properties are then merged if not existing while going up the folder tree.<br>
 This allows for convenient definition of properties for multiple tests, with the ability to override properties in special cases.

 The `description.md` file is an optional file containing additional descriptions for tests in the [Markdown](https://en.wikipedia.org/wiki/Markdown) format.
 If the tests are nested inside each other and there are multiple description files on the path, they are merged together from top to bottom.

 A simple example looks like this:

 ```
 - src
---- test
+--- squit
 ----- my_suite
 ------- test1 (folder)
 --------- request.xml